mh0409/trpred/README.md

 			* A file of line separated json objects (where one line is one comment)

 ## b_clean_data.py
 * Contains methods used to clean collected data.
-Given the size of some subreddits, I split up the data into two type -- metadata and text files
+Given the size of some subreddits, I split up the data into two types -- metadata and text files
 * Metadata files contain the fields of interest minus the text field which contains either the body of a post or comment (and is inherently bigger)
 * The "fields of interest" that I keep in my clean data are specified by `keep_cols` (for metadata files) and `keep_cols_text` for text files in both the comments and submission methods
 * If called from terminal, will `glob()` all the comments files and subsequently clean them, doing the same for submissions afterwards.